 How to choose an Eco-Friendly Cat Food?

-Next up, it's time to play with the packaging (our cat Boo's favorite activity!) in order to work out what it's made of.
+Next up, it's time to play with the packaging (our cat Boo's favourite activity!) in order to work out what it's made of.
 Due to the meaty nature of cat food (our feline friends are obligate carnivores and need a good bit of meat in their diet to thrive), the first thing to ensure is that it has an appropriate moisture barrier.
 This makes paper among many other materials unviable.
 If used, the oils within the food would slowly seep through the bag, causing the food within to spoil, causing tummy upsets or being disposed of in the bin.

 Therefore the main materials used to package cat food are either plastic, a mix of paper and plastic, or steel (for wet cat food trays).
 Every material has its pros and cons, and you have to consider not only how it's produced, but its end of life too (our next point).
-It's also best to never jump to assumptions and generalize a material as being bad or good, as it's never as simple as that.
+It's also best to never jump to assumptions and generalise a material as being bad or good, as it's never as simple as that.
 For example 'plastic' has become almost a dirty word, with many looking to entirely avoid it.
 However in practice, plastic can be brilliant and eco-material.
 Eco-cat food brands should be open and honest about what materials they're using, so you should easily be able to find them out on their website.
 For our range of dry cat food, we use Mono PE bags, for our wet food steel tins, and for our treats Mono PE bags.

-3. Packaging Disposal
+2. Packaging Disposal

-This moves us swiftly onto our next point, opting for packaging that can either be recycled or composted at end of life.
+This moves us swiftly onto our next point, opting for packaging that can either be recycled or composted at the end of life.
 The other option is landfill (general waste).
 It's essential to dispose of the packaging correctly, and if possible avoid anything going into your general waste bin, which will end up in a landfill - even if it's compostable!
 Did you know that due to the anaerobic conditions of commercial landfill facilities, anything that ends up in there, even if it's biodegradable or compostable, won't compost?
 Therefore if you don't have a "Food and Waste Bin" you should opt for home compostable materials.

 We've worked hard to ensure our range is recyclable, and are proud to say 100% of our cat food packaging is now recyclable.